wil-Young7/Snake_Game/README.md

 # Snake_Game
-This is a simple snake game written using the Tkinter module.
+This is a simple snake game
+Required:
+make sure you have installed the tkinter module